usexfg/DIGM/README.md

 ## **3. DIGM Ecosystem: A Symphony of 3**

-DIGM is a comprehensive platform that integrates three core components into a single, user-friendly web application (with mobile to follow).
+DIGM is a comprehensive MuFi (music & finance) platform that integrates 3 core components into a single, user-friendly web application (with mobile to follow).

-*   **The Marketplace:** A decentralized bazaar where artists can sell their audio albums directly to listeners.
-All payments are private & peer-to-peer, using the Fuego (XF₲) cryptocurrency, ensuring artists retain the full value of every sale.
-(XF₲ also enables the preservation of **future** purchasing power on any value earned, unlike fiat currencies)
+*   **The Marketplace:** A decentralized bazaar where artists can sell their audio albums directly to fans.
+All payments are private & peer-to-peer, using the secure Fuego (XF₲) privacy cryptocurrency, ensuring artists retain the full value of every sale.
+Using XF₲ also enables users to inherit Fuego's hard money attributes (like preservation of **future** purchasing power) on any sale earned, unlike fiat currencies)
 *   **The Wallet:** A built-in, non-custodial wallet that seamlessly manages a user's digital assets:
-    *    Fuego (**XFG**): for purchasing albums.
+    *    Fuego (**XFG**): for marketplace purchases.
-    *    DI₲M: for catalogue hosting rights.
+    *    DI₲M: for catalogue (10 albums) hosting rights.
+    *    PARA: for listener and artist rewards.
     *    CURA: for playlist curation rights.
-    * and PARA: for listener and artist rewards.
 *   **Paradio+:** A revolutionary P2P streaming radio that rewards both artists & listeners for their participation.

 ## **4. Tokenomics: Powering the New Music Economy**